ShiroKatake/react-learning/README.md

 **Questions:**

 > :question: **Q4**: Do we need to specify the data type when passing values like this.

-It looks like we don't need to specify data type like `int a = 10` when doing this.
-Though I guess if it doesn't fit then just wouldn't compile.
+:thinking: **Theory**: It looks like we don't need to specify data type like `int a = 10` when doing this.
+Though I guess if it doesn't fit it would just not compile.

+:exclamation: **A4**: What was said above.